Diabetes, Dangerous Fat, and Protective Sugar -

 (3a) reduce excess body fat if you have it, and replace it with muscle, which serve as sinks for free fatty acids,

-.1 (I’ve found, and most dieters knows, that the loss of muscle occurs long before the fat stores become depleted, which is why carbohydrates are superior to fat during periods of weight loss, as carbohydrates are strongly anabolic),
+(4) reduce the fat in the diet and replace them with carbohydrates and protein, keeping calories more or less the same.1 (I’ve found, and most dieters knows, that the loss of muscle occurs long before the fat stores become depleted, which is why carbohydrates are superior to fat during periods of weight loss, as carbohydrates are strongly anabolic),

 (5) opt for small meals over large ones in order to maintain steadier blood glucose levels over the course of a day, and

-(6) de-stress as much as possible by, for instance, getting into the habit of creating and writing down plans for how you will get an A on an upcoming exam, cope with a major life change, complete a paper, win an argument, etc. This can be more powerful than executing the plan itself…it has been for me at least.
+(6) de-stress as much as possible by, for instance, getting into the habit of creating and writing down plans for how you will get an A on an upcoming exam, cope with a major life change, complete a paper, win an argument, etc. This can be more powerful than executing the plan itself…it has been for me at least.2